SwagBois/HamOnTheRun/README.md

 ------------------------------------------------------------------------------------------

 Known bugs:
-Phase through floor in the beginning of Level 3.
+Sometimes the piggy may phase through floor in the ramp of Level 3.
+If you ever fall endlessly, press ESC and 'restart from checkpoint'.
-The crate on the big switch button in Level 3 sometimes doesn't trigger the switch.
+The crate to be placed on the big switch button (for bridge activation) in Level 3 sometimes doesn't trigger the switch.
 Player needs to move it around a little.
-The pig sometimes phases through the ramps in Level 3.
+The robot in level 3 protecting the bridge activation can get stuck from the crates.
+But the player must move the crates to win so the player can still move the crates.

 ------------------------------------------------------------------------------------------